mongock/mongock/community/ISSUE_TEMPLATE.md

 ### Link to repository using Mongock

-[While no mandatory, accessing to the real code that uses Mongock, would help to solve the issue]
+[While not mandatory, accessing to the real code that uses Mongock, would help to solve the issue]

 ### Additional Information